 This hair mask is holy grail status for anyone with fine hair (me).
-It’s loaded with nourishing oils (like avocado, sunflower, medowfoam seed and sacha inchi, so works to strengthen without weighing it down.
+It’s loaded with nourishing oils (like avocado, sunflower, meadowfoam seed and Sacha Inchi, so works to strengthen without weighing it down.
 I applied from the mid lengths to my ends, left for five minutes to work its magic and the rinsed.
 When I let my hair air dry, I was pleased to find it soft and shiny but still voluminous.
 A revelation as far as fine-hair treatment products are concerned.

 This shampoo is so zingy and light.
 And the smell is divine – mint, citrus and the ocean?
 Regardless of what it is, it’s fresh.
 It feels cooling on the scalp and thanks to a blend of botanicals and antioxidants, it strips away grease and product build-up like nothing else.
 But the best part is the finish – I skipped conditioner altogether but still my hair felt soft and airy and voluminous (not tangled in the slightest).
 Oh, and the price is right.

-Briogeo just landed at Mecca and this product is by far my favourite.
-Part shampoo, part treatment, it’s like a thick, gritty paste that takes a while to work in but once I rinses, my hair had literally doubled in size.
+This product is by far my favorite.
+Part shampoo, part treatment, it’s like a thick, gritty paste that takes a while to work in but once I rinse, my hair had literally doubled in size.
 Charcoal does a great job of absorbing product and oil, so I love this on hot summer days, post-facial or if I’ve OD’d on dry shampoo.
 It smells like a dream too.